Summer in Sicily (UofM Students)

 About

 Known for its unique blend of cultures, Sicily is a fascinating place to spend a summer.
 With historical influences from the Greeks, Romans, Byzantines, and many more, it is a location unlike any other.
 The city of Syracuse, where you will spend your summer, is designated a UNESCO World Heritage Site because of the outstanding Greek, Roman, and Baroque monuments, archaeological sites, and architecture.
-Spend the summer uncovering the rich and complicated history that has led to modern day Sicily through topics like human rights, migration, and business.
+Spend the summer uncovering the rich and complicated history that has led to modern day Sicily through topics like human rights, migration, and marine biology.
 Further immerse yourself in the culture by doing research with a local human rights organization.
 This program integrates excursions to other areas around Sicily to bring course content to life.

 Program Model